Thomas-Pal/kafka-digital-wallet/app/README.md

 ```
 This service performs a stream-table join: it builds an in-memory table of consent decisions from `nhs.consent.decisions` and `consent.events`, reads `nhs.raw.prescriptions`, and publishes approved rows to `dwp.filtered.prescriptions` while sending blocked rows to `dwp.blocked.prescriptions` with a rejection reason.

-## 6) Produce and decide DWP consent requests
-Use the DWP caseworker portal (`npm run dwp:portal`) to initiate consent requests to the wallet.
-The wallet UI shows pending rows where you manually approve or reject on behalf of the citizen.
-Approvals and rejections are streamed back to Kafka for downstream consumers and audit capture.

-## 7) Produce mock NHS prescription events (after decisions exist)
+## 6) Publish NHS prescription events from the GP visit
 ```bash
 npm run produce:nhs
 ```
-Emit prescriptions after the consent table has been populated so approved patients make it through to the DWP view.
-The mock DWP portal (`npm run dwp:portal`) listens on http://localhost:4000 and reads the pre-filtered topics from the gatekeeper: approved events from `dwp.filtered.prescriptions` and blocked attempts from `dwp.blocked.prescriptions`.
-It still displays the latest consent decisions for context.
+This simulates the GP logging a prescription before DWP has asked for consent.
+The gatekeeper will hold the latest raw event per patient and evaluate it once consent arrives.

+## 7) Use the DWP caseworker portal to request consent
+Run `npm run dwp:portal` to open http://localhost:4000.
+Send a consent request for the patient, then switch to the wallet UI to approve or reject access (and set the retention).
+When an approval arrives, the gatekeeper replays the cached raw prescription into `dwp.filtered.prescriptions`; rejections keep the record in `dwp.blocked.prescriptions`.

 ## One-step demo (bootstrap everything)
 From the repo root:
 ```bash
 bash scripts/start-flow.sh
 ```
 This brings up Kafka, creates topics, installs Node deps, and starts the consent dashboard + consumer + gatekeeper + DWP portal.
-Use the portal to send a consent request to the wallet, approve or reject it, and once the wallet reports a decision the script publishes the NHS sample prescriptions so you can immediately see delivered vs blocked rows in the portal.
+The script publishes the NHS sample prescriptions first (simulating the GP visit).
+Then you send a consent request from the DWP portal and approve/reject it in the wallet; the gatekeeper replays the cached prescription into the DWP filtered topic as soon as approval is granted.
 If you re-run the script, it first clears any lingering demo Node processes **and** force-frees ports 3000, 3100, and 4000 so stale services cannot hide fresh data in the DWP caseworker view.
 Each run exports a unique `DEMO_RUN_ID` so the gatekeeper and portal rebuild their state by replaying Kafka topics from the beginning rather than reusing an old consumer offset.

 ## Expected
 * Producer logs show RAW + ENRICHED prescription events.
-* Wallet UI lists pending DWP requests until you approve or reject them.
+* Wallet UI lists pending DWP requests until you approve or reject them; you can still inject demo requests if you need a shortcut.
-* DWP portal only surfaces NHS records for patients with an approved consent; others are shown as blocked.
+* DWP portal shows blocked records until consent arrives, then replays the stored prescription for approved patients into the filtered view.
 * Consent service logs `✅ user decision captured ...` once you take action from the wallet.
 * Consumer displays traffic across all configured topics.
 * Kafka UI shows topic growth; the consent UI at `http://localhost:3000` lists recent decisions.